About Split Peas:

 As a member of the legume family, Green Split Peas are filled with tons of nutritional benefits.
 The major health benefit from split peas is the high fiber which can help to lower cholesterol.
 The high fiber that these legumes provide is definitely the greatest nutrient and can help with so many different health benefits.
 In addition to the possibility of lowering cholesterol, the high fiber provided by dried peas can help aid in the digestive tract and conditions that are so related.
 Dried split peas also can provide your body with minerals, B-vitamins, and proteins.
 All of these great nutrients are incredibly helpful with the possibility of managing blood sugar disorders.
 Split peas protein is also something to note when talking about split pea nutrition.
 Split peas have 13 grams of protein in one serving.

-Another major component of dried split peas are isoflavones which work like a weak estrogen and can reduce the risk of certain cancers including prostate and breast cancers.
+Another major component of dried split peas is isoflavones which work like a weak estrogen and can reduce the risk of certain cancers including prostate and breast cancers.

 It’s clear that dried Green Split Peas are incredibly nutritious for anybody and can help with numerous health concerns, making them small but mighty!